TaskCoach.AI Blog

 Body Doubling: The ADHD Productivity Trick That Actually Works

-Why ADHD brains focus better with another person in the room.
-The neuroscience of social co-regulation, plus 5 ways to install body doubling into your daily routine.
+Why ADHD brains focus better with another person in the room, even a stranger.
+The science behind social co-regulation, plus 5 ways to install body doubling into your routine.

 Hyperfocus Is The Superpower.
 Distraction Is The Tax.